Mirai-Gadget-Lab/EmoNet2/README.md

 # Inference

+Because this repository use deepspeed stage 2, model weights sharded between gpus.
+So you need to make sharded checkpoints as one.
-First you need to collate the model weights using
+You need to collate the model weights using

 ```shell
 python make_model_weights.py
 ```

-Because this repository use deepspeed stage 2, model weights sharded between gpus.
-So you need to make sharded checkpoints as one.
 After this,

 ```shell